Movement L1 (M1) Protocol Specification

 4.2.1 Digital Signatures

-Movement L1 uses Ed25519 signatures for transaction authentication providing proof of transaction authorization, validator signatures for consensus vote authentication, message integrity for P2P message authentication, and multi-signatures via Multi-Ed25519 threshold schemes.
+M1 uses Ed25519 signatures for transaction authentication providing proof of transaction authorization, validator signatures for consensus vote authentication, message integrity for P2P message authentication, and multi-signatures via Multi-Ed25519 threshold schemes.

 4.2.2 Hash Functions